umbraco/UmbracoDocs/13/umbraco-workflow/installation/licensing.md

 ### Using a Trial License

 The trial license introduces some restrictions around advanced features but is otherwise a full-featured workflow platform.
-You can find which features are included in the free version, and which you get when you have a paid license by following the link https://umbraco.com/products/add-ons/workflow/.

 The paid license is valid for one top-level domain and all its subdomains.

+You can find which features are included in the trial version versus the paid license in the [Workflow Page on .com](https://umbraco.com/products/add-ons/workflow/).

 To impersonate the full license on a local site, set `EnableTestLicense` to `true` in the `appSettings.json` file: